Serving over 33 million passengers a year, Philadelphia International Airport (PHL) is the only major airport in the Philadelphia region.

 Depending on what you’re looking for, these are a few of the standouts:

-- La Colombe (Gates A3, B2, E3, and B/C Connector) – Headquartered in Philadelphia, La Colombe is known for its coffee roasting and tasty menu.
+- La Colombe (Gates A3, B2, E3, and B/C Connector) – Headquartered in Philadelphia, La Colombe is known for its espresso drinks, coffee roasting, and tasty menu.

 - Bud & Marilyn’s (Gate C 18) – Another Philly original, Bud & Marilyn’s is an outpost of a Center City restaurant.
 It focuses on American comfort food alongside tasty cocktails.